tylerthomasallen/docs/src/pages/dashboard/unified-analytics.md

 Webhooks, like data integratons, is no longer session based.
 This means we will send more webhooks to you automatically.
 This update hasn't completed yet.

+## Changes to Install, Re-installs, and Opens

+Prior to the rollout of People-Based Attribution, Branch classified “re-installs” as opens.
+With People-Based Attribution, we now split out re-installs from opens.
+As a result, we can show you installs vs reinstalls vs opens.

+Our SDK uses an identifier, which we persist between app opens, to know whether the app was previously installed.
+This identifier is for internal use only.
+When an app is first installed, this identifier is not yet stored on the device.
+Then our SDK makes a request to our install endpoint.
+On our backend, Branch determines whether this is an install, a reinstall, or in some cases, an open.
+Then it returns this identifier.
+The SDK persists this identifier, and all future requests will be made to our servers with it present.

+Overall, how does Branch determine whether an app open is an install, reinstall, or open?

+When Branch first launched, every partner who integrated the Branch SDK saw Branch measure an artificially high number of installs.
+As an example, if a user had an app installed on their phone before without the Branch SDK, and then upgraded to a version of the app that had the Branch SDK, Branch would count this upgrade as an install, even though the user had the app previously.
+Branch attempted to solve for this use case.

+Branch introduced a field to the SDK, called “update”, which used complex, OS-specific logic.
+The SDK indicated, based on either OS-provided methods or traces left by the file system, whether this particular install or open was actually just an update.
+In other words, the app was already installed, but the user just updated what version of the app they had.
+If the SDK indicated that for this particular app session, the app was updated, we would not count an install, but rather an open.

+Now, how does Branch translate this update, within the context of installs, opens, and reinstalls?

+If we see the flag “update” sent by the SDK set to “fresh install” (this is set to an enum value of `0` in our SDK logs), then we know that the user was not updating the app.
+In this case, it’s either an install or a reinstall.
+Given this information, our backend must decide between install and reinstall.
+Our backend performs a lookup to our People Based Attribution database and finds whether this device, using the device identifier, ever had the app installed.
+If so, we count this as a re-install, instead of an install.
+If the app was never installed on this device, we track an install.

+If we see the flag “update” sent by the SDK set to “just updated” (this is an enum value of `2` in our SDK logs), then we know that the user updated the app, as opposed to freshly installing.
+From the example above, this event is not tracked as an install.
+This event is tracked as an open.

+With the introduction and adoption of iOS 11 we recently uncovered an intermittent issue with iOS 11 install tracking.
+It appears that on newer versions of iOS, app installs have been inconsistently counted as opens rather than fresh installs.
+The logic causing this was intended to detect when apps had been installed on a device prior to the Branch SDK being integrated and to register opens instead of installs.
+This is described above.
+However, as more devices have updated to newer versions of iOS, install discrepancies have increased and we believe this logic is the cause.
+In response, we have removed this logic.

+The resultant impact for apps using Branch for over three months is that installs should increase to reflect correct numbers, starting January 5th.
+There should be no adverse impact.
+Partners who have newly integrated the Branch SDK will notice a large spike of installs when first releasing the SDK but no impact beyond that.

 ## FAQ

 ### Data Speed